 Czech-UNDP Partnership for the SDGs

-Building on the Trust Fund’s success, we now enter the next stage of collaboration – the Czech UNDP Partnership for Sustainable Development Goals (CUP).
-Its main goal is to bring not only Czech expertise but also unique innovative solutions for SDGs to partner countries, focusing on Bosnia and Herzegovina, Ethiopia, Georgia, Cambodia, Moldova and Zambia.
+Building on accomplishments of the Czech-UNDP Trust fund, CUP’s main goal is not only to bring Czech expertise to the fore but also to provide unique innovative solutions for the realisation of the SDGs to partner countries.
+The initiative has also grown in scope and now extends its activities focus to Bosnia and Herzegovina, Ethiopia, Georgia, Cambodia, Moldova and Zambia.

 1. Expertise on Demand

-Czech expertise is shared though hands-on experience and trainings in the partner countries.
+Czech expertise is shared through hands-on experience and trainings in the partner countries.
 This includes technological assistance, expert consulting, preparation of feasibility studies, specialized on-site trainings, and study trips or professional internships.
-The experts are assigned for up to 90 days to establish long lasting solutions that bring positive changes in the local organisations.
+Experts are assigned for up to 90 days to establish long lasting solutions that bring positive changes to local communities and organisations.

 2. Challenge Fund

-Innovative solutions from the Czech Republic’s private sector, NGOs, universities, state institutions, research centres and individuals will be applied to tackle specific developmental challenges in the priority countries.
-Applicants with Czech expertise will be invited to apply around specific development themes.
+Innovative solutions from the Czech Republic’s private sector, NGOs, universities, state institutions, research centres and individuals are applied to tackle specific developmental challenges in the priority countries.
+Candidates with Czech expertise and innovative solutions are invited to apply around specific development themes, which are announced annually.
 The proposals should consist of solutions applicable at the country and sub-regional level. > See all selected projects

 3. Knowledge Management

-To ensure that the activities contribute to broader outcomes and have lasting impact, the CUP will apply a strategy of monitoring, collecting and validating the outputs of individual projects and making the gained and accumulated knowledge and experience in these projects accessible for further use.
-In this way, the best practices, shared know-how and lessons learned from the projects will be widely available to the other projects implementors as well as to the public across the region.
+To ensure that CUP-supported activities contribute to broader outcomes and have lasting impact, the CUP applies a strategy of monitoring, collecting and validating the outputs of individual projects, making the gained and accumulated knowledge and experience in these projects accessible for further use.
+In this way, best practices, shared know-how, and lessons learned from the projects are kept readily available to implementors of other projects as well as to the public across the region.